• Skip to primary navigation

 I avoid eating overly processed foods cooked with unhealthy oils and instead enjoy a high-fat diet that feeds my brain, gives me energy, and keeps me at a healthy weight!

-One of my favorite snacks is to eat a half of avocado, topped with a spritz of lime juice and Kosher salt.
+One of my favorite snacks is to eat half of an avocado, topped with a spritz of lime juice and Kosher salt.

 4. Plan all meals

-I offer up awesome meal planning tips in this postĀ to help ensure you never run out of meal ideas.
+I offer up awesome meal planning tips in this post to help ensure you never run out of meal ideas.
+I also offer gluten-free meal plans you can download.

 5. Eat mindfully